makersacademy/bowling-challenge/README.md

 * The score per frame is clearly displayed
 * Bonus points are added to a frame total not to a particular roll

+## User story 11

+* As a user, after a fun game of bowling
+* I want to know my total score
+* so that I can know who is paying for the next round

+### Acceptance criteria

+* Given that I have being playing bowling
+* When I want to know how many points I got
+* Then I want to see my total points for the game

+### Requirements

+The user can see the total points for their game